How to Get Admission into MIT from India in 2025 – Step-by-Step Guide

 Step 4: English Proficiency Preparation

 While MIT does not have strict ELP cutoffs, competitive scores improve admission chances.
-It is necessary that all non-native speakers applying for admission to MIT must demonstrate their English proficiency through one of the following tests.
+All non-native speakers applying for admission to MIT must demonstrate their English proficiency through one of the following tests.

 Given the standard and reputation of MIT, the scores required for these English proficiency tests are high.